 Nevertheless, pronunciation of words like “historic” is not what I want to write about in this article.
 There are other Hs that are truly silent (not pronounced at all in any form of the word).
-The following list is meant mainly for English learners, so it also contains notes about other common pronunciation mistakes made by learners:
+The following list is meant primarily for English learners, so it also contains notes about other common pronunciation mistakes made by learners:

-hour /ˈaʊə/ (aau-ə) UK, /ˈaʊɚ/ (aau-rr) US (both the same as “our”); the “h” at the beginning is silent, as it should be also in the name of the letter H /eɪdʒ/ (eydzh).
-Some native speakers started to pronounce H as “heydzh” lately, but such pronunciation is regarded as incorrect by many.
+hour /ˈaʊə/ (aau-ə) UK, /ˈaʊɚ/ (aau-rr) US (both the same as “our”); the “h” at the beginning is silent, just like it should be in the name of the letter H /eɪtʃ/ (eytch).
+Some native speakers started to pronounce H as “heytch” lately, but such pronunciation is regarded as incorrect by many.

-honour /ˈɒnər/ (on-ə) UK, honor /ˈɑːnɚ/ (aan-r) US; some learners mispronounce this word as if it had /ʌ/ at the beginning (as in “onion” /ˈʌnjon/).
+honour /ˈɒnər/ (on-ə) UK, honor /ˈɑːnɚ/ (aan-r) US; some learners also mispronounce this word as if it had /ʌ/ at the beginning (as in “onion” /ˈʌnjən/).

 honest /ˈɒnɪst/ (on-ist) UK, /ˈɑːnɪst/ (aan-ist) US; “hon” is pronounced exactly the same as in the previous word.